mikitor/direction-calculation-cli/README.md

-# direction-calculation-cli
+# pick-a-location-cli

-Calculate distances and travel durations between multiple origin and destination locations which uses the Google Maps Directions API
+This tool helps to choose a location from where everyone needs to commute the least amount of time.
+Calculate distances and travel durations between multiple origin and destination locations

 ***To use it you need to create a .env file, which contains a valid Google Maps Directions API_KEY***